 Download and use the Career Growth Toolkit to reflect on your experiences, showcase your accomplishments, and grow your network.

-Ask an AI tool like ChatGPT to help you build résumé bullet points and interview talking points.
+Ask an AI tool like ChatGPT to help you review résumé bullet points and interview talking points.

 WGU has partnered with Riipen and HubSpot to offer project-based micro-internships to students in various programs.